 The National Treasury Employees Union filed a suit in district court, claiming that the 1989 act violated the free speech rights of its members.
 The district court, affirmed by the appellate court, held for the union, asserting that the government did not show a nexus between the prohibited activities and its desire to eliminate actual or apparent improprieties by government employees.

-Court invalidates honoraria ban for government officials as a First Amendment violation
+Court invalidated honoraria ban as a First Amendment violation

 Writing for the Court, Justice John Paul Stevens noted that the honoraria ban did curtail expressive behavior, but the government did not show how such a curtailment would further its interest in providing impartial government implementation of policy, especially for rank-and-file government employees.